SAP/luigi/docs/luigi-client-api.md

 #### setDirtyStatus

-This method informs the main application that there are unsaved changes in the current view in the iframe.
+This method informs the main application that there are unsaved changes in the current view of the iframe.
 It can be used to prevent navigation away from the current view, for example with form fields which were edited but not submitted.
 However, this functionality is not restricted to forms.
 If you use `withoutSync()` together with `setDirtyStatus()`, this is a special case in which the dirty state logic needs to be handled by the micro frontend.
 For example, if the user navigates with an Angular router, which would trigger `withoutSync()`, Angular needs to take care about dirty state, prevent the navigation and ask for permission to navigate away, through `uxManager().showConfirmationModal(settings)`.
 ##### Parameters

 -   `isDirty` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** indicates if there are any unsaved changes on the current page or in the component